 - Don't share your passwords, not even with friends.

 - Don't post anything you don't want others to see or know about.
 Treat your friends how you would want to be treated.

-Cyberbullying is using technology to deliberately and repeatedly bully someone else.
+Online bullying (sometimes called cyberbullying) is using technology to deliberately and repeatedly bully someone else.
 It can happen to anyone, anytime, and can leave you feeling unsafe and alone.
-Cyberbullying can be offensive and upsetting and you don't have to put up with it!
+Online bullying can be offensive and upsetting and you don't have to put up with it!